Two paths.

 - Connect business principles with unique industries like food and agriculture

-- Help small businesses in developing countries or manage businesses on an international scale
+- Help small businesses grow in developing countries

 - Take on finance and investment banking